ExecuteGraph runs graphs with user-specified settings and provides execution results and tracking details to output ports.

 In case the first output port is not connected, the component just prints out the graph results to the log.

-In case the second output port (error port) is not attached, first failed graph causes interruption of the parent job.
+In case the second output port (error port) is not attached, the first failed graph causes interruption of the parent job.
 If you use Redirect error output, the disconnected error port does not cause interruption of the parent job.

 For a graph execution, it is necessary to specify a graph location.
 Optionally, you can set up an execution type, initial values of graph parameters and dictionary content, timeout, execution group and several other attributes.